yandex/rep/docs/metaml.rst

 =====================

 Meta machine learning is specific algorithms, like complicated hierarchical algorithm, hyperparameters optimization parameters.
-Also there is class which allows you to train set of models and compare them very simply.
+Also there is Factory which allows you to train set of models and compare them very simply.

 Factory
 -------